 Please communicate with your mentor about your preference for experimental vs. computational projects.
-Experimental projects require tactile dexterity ("good hands"), extreme attention to detail, and many continuous hours at the bench in the lab.
+Experimental projects require tactile dexterity ("good hands"), extreme attention to detail, meticulous note-taking and organization, and many continuous hours at the bench in the lab.
 Volunteer experimentalists are strongly encouraged to read the laboratory copy of Kathy Barker's At the Bench: A Laboratory Navigator (Cold Spring Harbor Press, 1998) during incubation and washing steps.
 This book nicely summarizes the implicit expectations of being a good lab citizen and the steps to becoming a competent experimentalist.
+The chapters relevant to methods in the Anderson Lab are also available digitally through our Microsoft Teams page.

 Computational projects work well for undergraduates who enjoy self-teaching, debugging, and the discontinuous-time flexibility provided by structured programming.
 Volunteer computationalists are strongly encouraged to read Ten Simple Rules for Effective Computational Research.
 This Editorial touches on many of the common mistakes made by beginning coders.
-Note that computational researchers will have less day-to-day oversight from mentors compared to experimental researchers.
+Note that computational researchers will have less day-to-day oversight from mentors compared to volunteer experimentalists.

 Both experimental and computational research projects call for meticulous recordkeeping.
-Although there is not a strict prescription for how individual records should be maintained, in 2023 the NIH implemented new expectations for data sharing, and all labs receiving NIH funding must properly document protocols, data and analyses to comply with these new directives.
-Therefore, the Anderson Lab operates on the "Five-minute Rule"-you must be able to provide any detail about any experiment or simulation from any time in the past within five minutes of being asked.
+Although there is not a strict prescription for how individual records should be maintained, in 2023 the NIH implemented new expectations for data sharing and electronic lab notebooks (ELNs).
+All labs receiving NIH funding must properly document protocols, data and analyses to comply with these new directives.
+Therefore, the Anderson Lab operates on the "Five-minute Rule"-you must be able to provide any detail about any experiment or simulation from any of your work in the past within five minutes of being asked.
 Breaking the Five-minute Rule will prompt a reimplementation of your recordkeeping practices.
-Prof. Janes in the UVA Biomedical Engineering Department recorded a lab meeting on recordkeeping practices and shares examples of thorough lab notebook records.
-There is also editorial advice on Ten Simple Rules for a Computational Biologist's Laboratory Notebook.
+Prof. Janes in the UVA Biomedical Engineering Department recorded a lab meeting on recordkeeping practices and shares examples of thorough lab notebook.
 The NIH recorded a webinar that covered some "best practices" for keeping a lab notebook, and Science interviewed many scientists for their advice about best notebook practices.
-In the Anderson lab, we strongly encourage learning and using Benchling, a digital laboratory notebook.
+In the Anderson lab, everyone MUST use a digital laboratory notebook.
+We encourage you to explore Benchling and LabArchives, but all your work MUST be uploaded into LabArchives as this will be the required electronic lab notebook for NIH-funded work at UVA starting in 2025.